Suppression of the Society of Jesus: Exile of Spanish Jesuits to Italy

 Spanish soldiers rounded up the Jesuits in Mexico, marched them to the coasts, and placed them below the decks of Spanish warships headed for the Italian port of Civitavecchia in the Papal States.
-When they arrived, Pope Clement XIII refused to allow the ships to unload their prisoners onto papal territory.
+When they arrived, Pope Clement XIII refused to allow the ships to unload their prisoners onto Papal territory.
 Fired upon by batteries of artillery from the shore of Civitavecchia, the Spanish warships had to look for an anchorage off the island of Corsica, then a dependency of Genoa.
 But since a rebellion had erupted on Corsica, it took five months for some of the Jesuits to set foot on land.

 Several historians have estimated the number of Jesuits deported at 6,000.
 But it is unclear whether this figure encompasses Spain alone or extends to Spain's overseas colonies (notably Mexico and the Philippines).
 Jesuit historian Hubert Becher claims that about 600 Jesuits died during their voyage and waiting ordeal.

-In Naples, king Carlos' minister Bernardo Tanucci pursued a similar policy: On November 3, the Jesuits, with no accusation or trial, were marched across the border into the Papal States and threatened with death if they returned.
+In Naples, King Charles' minister Bernardo Tanucci pursued a similar policy: On November 3, the Jesuits, without accusation or trial, were marched across the border into the Papal States and threatened with death if they returned.

 Historian Charles Gibson calls the Spanish crown's expulsion of the Jesuits a "sudden and devastating move" to assert royal control.
 However, the Jesuits became a vulnerable target for the crown's moves to assert more control over the church; also, some religious and diocesan clergy and civil authorities were hostile to them, and they did not protest their expulsion.

 In addition to 1767, the Jesuits were suppressed and banned twice more in Spain, in 1834 and 1932.
 Spanish ruler Francisco Franco rescinded the last suppression in 1938.